davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 ---
 title: An Introduction to the Wintersmith Process
-subtitle: This is Part 2 of a series of posts on how I went about developing my new site and the technology, reasoning, and lessons behind it
+subtitle: This is Part 2 of a series of posts on how I went about developing my new site and the technology, reasoning, and lessons behind it.
+See <a href="#seriesListing">entire series listing</a>.
 short_description: In the last post, [The Need for a Static Site Generator](/articles/move-to-static-site-generator/), I outlined the process I went through to determine why I needed a static site generator and then my criteria for choosing one.
 In this post, I want to outline basic steps for getting started with Wintersmith, review the templating engine I chose, and analyze the process for authoring content with Markdown.
 author: David Tucker
 date: July 26, 2013